Performances & Events

-A high visibility, low-tech forum on Monday nights throughout the fall/winter and spring seasons.
+A high visibility, low-tech forum on Monday nights throughout the fall and spring seasons.
 Movement Research at the Judson Church supports experiments in performance rather than fully produced works.
-Artists are selected by a rotating peer panel of artists.Learn more about Movement Research at Judson Church
+Artists are selected by a rotating selection committee made up of peer artists.Learn more about Movement Research at Judson Church

 A program of non-curated shared showings of experimentation and work-in-progress, for artists at all stages of their development.
 The events are centered around an audience discussion moderated by a Movement Research Artist-in-Residence or an occasional guest, where we will experiment with different feedback methods to support and inform the artists’ process.

 Open Performance takes place on Tuesday evenings at 7pm at Eden's Expressway.
 Admission is free and there are no reservations.
 A suggested donation of $3 or more is asked of those able to contribute.Learn more about Open Performance

 An artist-curated series of panel discussions, participatory dialogues and community conversations that focus on provocative, timely issues of aesthetics and philosophy at the intersection of dance and social politics.

 All Studies Project events are free and open to the public.

 MELT Reading Group